 Our job is to help private and public nonprofits make better communities.
 And we do that by offering training and publications to help organizations plan solid programs, write logical, compelling grant proposals and create earned income opportunities.
+We succeed when you succeed to help those you care about most.

+What is Grantsmanship?
 What does The Grantsmanship Center teach?

 Our training and publications are based on a philosophy, a code of ethics, and a set of skills that, when practiced together, produce positive change.